FREQUENTLY ASKED QUESTIONS ABOUT FY2015-16 STAFF INCREASES

 How do Puget Sound’s staff salary increases compare with other employers?

-Puget Sound’s 2014-15 staff increase is competitive compared with our regional peers.
-Of the 13 Northwest independent colleges that responded to an April 2014 survey, the median 2014-15 staff salary increase pool is 2.5% for exempt staff and 3% for non-exempt staff.
-Both of these figures are less than Puget Sound’s staff salary increase pool of 3.5% and less than or comparable to the 3% general increase most Puget Sound staff will receive.
-Most of these institutions have increase pools ranging from 2% to 3.5%; two institutions are not offering staff increases in 2014-15; and one institution has an increase pool of 5%.
+Puget Sound’s 2015-16 staff increase is competitive compared with our regional peers.
+Of the 20 northwest independent colleges that responded to an April 2015 survey, the median 2015-16 staff salary increase pool is 2.5% for both exempt and non-exempt staff.
+This figure is less than Puget Sound’s staff salary increase pool of 3.0% and equal to the 2.5% general increase most Puget Sound staff will receive.
+The majority of these institutions have salary pool increases ranging from 2% to 3%, with two institutions having increases of less than 2% and one institution having an increase of 3.5%.
 Some schools will have across-the-board increases only; some will have market, equity and/or merit adjustments; and some will use a combination of these approaches.

 How has the cost of living changed during the last twelve months?